-The distillery is not only surrounded by sub-tropical rainforest that has been regenerated over the past 30 years, but also by the macadamia plantations.
+The distillery is not only surrounded by sub-tropical rainforest that has been regenerated over the past 30 years, but also by macadamia plantations.
 These supply nuts for the Brookfarm range of muesli and health food products.
-The macadamias also find their way into the gin lending a distinctive and pleasant, buttery mouth feel.
+The macadamias also find their way into the gin lending a distinctive and pleasant, buttery mouthfeel.

 Where is Cape Byron Distillery?

-You’ll find Cape Byron Distillery at 80 St Helena Rd, Mcleods Shoot, a 10-minute drive from Byron Bay or Bangalow.
+You’ll find Brookie’s Byron Gin at Cape Byron Distillery at 80 St Helena Rd, Mcleods Shoot, a 15-minute drive from Byron Bay.